heysep/sepehr.github.io/_posts/2015-10-27-mac-terminal-productivity.md

 layout: post
 title: Terminal Productivity Tips for (awesome) Developers
 ---
-These are some settings, keyboard shortcuts, and configs aimed for novice developers for making you a more productive (read awesome) software engineer.
+These are some settings, keyboard shortcuts, and configs for Terminal, Chrome and Mac aimed for novice developers for making you a more productive (read awesome) software engineer.

-Get them setup and internalized, at first they'll seem challenging as would any new habit.
-Gradually, they will begin to save you hours if not more.

 # Terminal (Mac)